maticzav/swift-graphql/README.md

 GraphQL's `null` value in an input type may be entirely omitted to represent the absence of a value or supplied as `null` to provide `null` value.
 This comes in especially handy in mutations.

-Because of that, every input object that has an optional property accepts an optional argument that may either be `.present(value)`, `.absent` or `.null`.
+Because of that, every input object that has an optional property accepts an optional argument that may either be `.present(value)`, `.absent()` or `.null()`.
+We use functions to support recursive type annotations that GraphQL allows.

 > NOTE: Every nullable argument is by default absent so you don't have to write boilerplate.